blitpxl/phonoid/readme.md

 # Status
 Phonoid is in the middle of a rewrite as of now.
 Migrating from Python -> C++ and QtWidgets -> QML to support hardware rendering.

+Though, you can still try the current python version.
+By default, it will scan your music folder `(C:/Users/*Username*/Music)` for audio files.
+You can't change it just yet (unless you edit the source code.)

 # Support
 Your funds will go towards buying domain and my personal needs to maintain this software.
 Consider supporting me via: